hmcts/bulk-scan-ccd-definitions/README.md

 ../../../bin/json2xlsx.sh
 ```

-This will create a file called created-ccd.xlsx in the ./data directory.
+This will create a file called {ENV}-{CASETYPE}-created-ccd.xlsx in the ./data directory.

 ### Make changes to the spreadsheet